 The appeal will be conducted in accordance with the agreed format for Complaint Appeals and with a view to ensuring that the nature of the complaint and the steps taken so far are understood and to enable a clear and final decision to be made.

 In most cases it is anticipated that it will be possible for the panel to respond to the complaint immediately without the need for further investigation.
 Where further investigation is required, the Panel will decide how it should be carried out and agree next steps with the complainant.
-In such cases, it may be necessary for the Complaints Appeals Committee to meet again to determine final outcomes.
+In such cases, it may be necessary for the Complaints Appeals Panel to meet again to determine final outcomes.

 Once a final decision has been reached it will be notified in writing to the complainant within 3 school working days of the appeal meeting.
 The letter will state the reasons for the decision reached and any recommendations made by the Appeal Panel.
 A record of the meeting and outcomes will be kept and notified to the Complaints Co-ordinator for monitoring purposes.